textileio/community/docs/tutorials/static-websites/gatsby-site.md

 [Gatsby](https://www.gatsbyjs.org/) is an open source, free, and easy to use static site builder.
 Gatsby uses React and helps you deploy your website or app as a [progressive web app](https://web.dev/progressive-web-apps/) with the smallest amount of effort.

 Gatsby allows you to write your content in Markdown and then compile it to HTML with a command-line tool.
 When you compile your website, Gatsby will create a single folder containing your final website.
-This folder is what you'll want to add to a Textile Bucket.
-Here's how.
+When you add that folder to a Textile Bucket, you can simultaneously publishing your Gatsby site to [IPFS](https://ipfs.io/), [IPNS](https://docs.ipfs.io/guides/concepts/ipns/), and HTTP.

 ## Getting started